To foster an authentic and inspiring community that celebrates our history while building toward the future.

-- The City of Delray Beach is a 3-time All-America City Winner, earning the awards in 1993, 2001 & 2017, becoming the first city in Florida to do so.
+- All-America City Winner, earning the awards in 1993, 2001 & 2017, becoming the first city in Florida to do so.
 The 2017 award was presented for civic engagement by helping young children from low income families achieve grade-level reading proficiency and early school success.

-- Delray Beach is named the 5th best city for small businesses in the U.S. by Verizon Business.
+- 5th best city for small businesses in the U.S. by Verizon Business.
 The 2018 “Best Small Cities to Start a Small Business” report is based on the evaluation of 300 cities nationwide, with populations between 50,000 and 75,000.
 To learn more about how Delray Beach cares for its small businesses, visit www.weheartsmallbiz.org

-- The City of Delray was named the top ten by Coastal Living Magazine’s America’s Happiest Seaside Town in 2015 and 10 Best Little Beach Towns in Florida in 2017.
+- Top ten by Coastal Living Magazine’s America’s Happiest Seaside Town in 2015 and 10 Best Little Beach Towns in Florida in 2017.

 Delray Beach’s main attraction during the holidays is the award-winning 100 ft Christmas Tree.
 They awarded the Best Christmas Tree in the State of Florida in 2016 by Travel + Leisure and America’s Best Small Towns for Christmas by Country Living in 2015 & 2016.

-- The City of Delray Beach was awarded the Playful City USA designation 2017 by KaBoom!
+- Playful City USA designation 2017 by KaBoom!
 Playful City USA is a recognition program honoring cities and towns that ensure that kids in their communities, particularly kids from low-income families, get the balanced and active play they need to thrive.

-- The City of Delray Beach was named the 2012 Best of the Road Most Fun Small Town in America by Rand McNally, USA TODAY & Travel Channel.
+- 2012 Best of the Road Most Fun Small Town in America by Rand McNally, USA TODAY & Travel Channel.

 - Travel Channel’s Top Ten Beaches in Florida in 2015 & 2016.